Yangwang U8: Interior

 Compared to the standard U8, the interior features different upholstery colors and trims, including unique wood finishes and lambswool floor mats.
 The second row features two individual seats each with 18-point massage and a zero-gravity mode.
-There are only two seats in third-row, though the width of the interior was originally capable of accommodating 3 passengers.
+There are only two seats in third-row, though by design the width of the interior was actually capable of accommodating 3 passengers.
 Instead, a heated central armest was added.
 Both seats are electronically adjustable and feature seat heating.